Easy Kids School Lunch Ideas: Back to School Made Simple

 3. Try a bento-style lunch box for lunch packing made easy

-You can see an idea of how we use her PlanetBox to pack a quick and healthy lunch, which she loves to help with too.
+You can see an idea of how we use her bento box to pack a quick and healthy lunch, which she loves to help with too.
 Bento-style lunch boxes help simplify lunch packing.
 There are a variety of options to choose from that can help you create healthy lunches in an easy way.
+These type of containers can also be helpful if you have kids who prefer their food separated or not touching.

 4. Combine familiar foods with new foods